adarshpatil/dve/README.md

 --------------------------------------------------------------
-The project title is derived from the Sankrit word (द्वे) which means "the two", referring here to the dual benefits of replication.
+The title of the project is derived from the Sankrit word (द्वे) which means "the two", referring here to the dual benefits of replication.